JonathanDelaney/Funky-Ducks/README.md

 ## About

 This is a fictitious band's website.
-The Funked Up Chicks' online presence is the result of a lack of inspiration for something good to do without the help of JS and preferring music bands to the other suggested topics.
+The purpose of the Funked Up Chicks' online presence is to inform everyone of the style and funk that this imaginary band is bringing to the world.

 ## User Stories